Chen-Tianao/my-academic-page/content/authors/admin/_index.md

     url: https://www.ustc.edu.cn/

 # Short bio (displayed in user profile at end of posts)
-bio: Master's Student at the Department of Precision Machinery and Precision Instrumentation, focusing on the research of micro-robotics and droplet microfluidic technology.
+bio: Master's Student in Instrument Science and Technology, focusing on the research of micro-robotics and droplet microfluidic technology.

 # Interests to show in About widget
 interests:
-  - Microfluidics
+  - Droplet Microfluidics
-  - Microrobots
+  - Microrobots & Bio-MEMS
-  - Flexible Sensing
+  - Flexible Sensing & E-Skin

 # Education to show in About widget
 education:
   courses:
     - course: MPhil in Instrument Science and Technology
+      institution: |2-
+        School of Engineering Science
-      institution: University of Science and Technology of China
+        University of Science and Technology of China
       year: 2024
     - course: BEng in Ocean Technology
+      institution: |2-
+        School of Ocean Science and Technology
-      institution: Dalian University of Technology
+        Dalian University of Technology
       year: 2021

 # Social/Academic Networking